1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30

 Persistent Organic Pollutant; toxic chemicals that adversely affect human health and the environment around the world.

-What are the steps of biomagnification?
+What are the effects of methylmercury exposure on humans?